1

 -

-Planting Instructions: Plant in well-drained soil, slightly acidic to neutral pH
+Planting Instructions: Plant in well-draining, acidic to neutral soil in shaded to partly sunny locations -

 Share